stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

 ## How to get the library as a precompiled package

 You can get a precompiled libirary assembly by using the NuGet package manager from Visual Studio or nuget.exe.
+Search for `VersionOne.SDK.ObjectModel` to find the package.

 ## How to clone the source code repository from GitHub